DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 together is that second order updates are introduced or, in other words, the statistical distribution of various parameters across the layers of the NN are modified.
 This is commonly referred to as *internal covariate shift*.

-*Batch normalization* us a general way to reparametrize every NN, which reduces the need for coordination across many layers during an update (making the process of updating all parameters at the same time more stable).
+*Batch normalization* use a general way to reparametrize every NN, which reduces the need for coordination across many layers during an update (making the process of updating all parameters at the same time more stable).
 It is simply implemented by modifying the output of a layer (or all the layers) at training time as follows:

 ![BATCHNORM](figs/batchnorm.png)

 where a re-normalization process is applied to every row of the output matrix $\mathbf{A}$ and it is directly based on the local statistics (mean and standard deviation) of the output of the layer.
 The overall forward and backward passes remain unchanged with the simple difference that the network is now operating on the re-normalized output $\mathbf{A}'$ instead of the original one $\mathbf{A}$.

 The implications of such an additional step of re-normalization are that now the activations are distributed as $\mathcal{N}(0, 1)$ throughout the entire training process.
 By doing so, the optimization algorithm is discouraged to propose an update that simply acts constantly over the mean or the standard deviation of $\mathbf{A}$.

 At testing time, the mean and standard deviation ($\boldsymbol \mu$ and $\boldsymbol \sigma$) are usually fixed and taken from a running mean computed during training time.